nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/04-kafka-connect/02-debezium-connect/04-debezium-connector-for-mysql/Readme.md

 # Debezium Connector for MySQL

+## Streaming MySQL Changes to Kafka with Debezium

 # Why use Debezium and Kafka Connect?

 - **Debezium** and **Kafka Connect** are open-source platforms that provide a powerful solution for streaming data changes in real-time between systems.
 That real-time interaction allows you to keep your data in sync and easily accessible for various use cases such as real-time analytics, data warehousing, and data pipeline integrations.